aws/s2n-tls/docs/USAGE-GUIDE.md

 A string containing human readable error name, can be generated with `s2n_strerror_name`.
 A string containing internal debug information, including filename and line number, can be generated with `s2n_strerror_debug`.
 This string is useful to include when reporting issues to the s2n development team.
+Additionally, in the case of errors from the underlying crypto implementations (such as openssl), the thread local variable `s2n_libcrypto_error` will be set to the error from the underlying implemention.

 Example: